AerialX/rawksd/launcher/hbc/readme.txt

 Q: Can I use Ocarina / Gecko codes with it?
 A: Normally, Riivolution just supports direct memory patches.
 However, Riivolution supports a patching method that can be used with the Gecko OS code handler.
    Read more about that here: http://rvlution.net/riiv/Ocarina_Codes

-Q: Can I add new files to a disc with Riivolution?
-A: Not yet.

 Q: Uhh, how do I use this?
 A: As a user, you need to either download patch packages made by someone else or make your own.